Joveful/mooc-fullstack-sub/part2/kurssitiedot/README.md

-# Tehtävä 2 kurssitiedot
+# Course info

-Suoritettu tehtävän 2.5 mukaisesti.
+Implementation of course info as step 2.5